You are here

 Packer and his associates designed the school to chiefly focus on mathematics and science education, but provide pupils with a sufficient knowledge of classics.
 He knew, as did many others, that a strong national economy depended on more than technical skills.
 It needed people broadly educated in the liberal arts and sciences — people who could combine practical skills with informed judgments and strong moral self-discipline.
 He kept this in mind when founding the university.

-In its inaugural year, 39 boys were admitted as students.
+In Lehigh's inaugural year, 39 men were admitted as students.
 Of the 39 students, one was a Civil War veteran from Lancaster, Pa.; 10 were from Bethlehem, Pa.; seven came from Mauch Chunk, Pa.; seven came from Tamaqua, Pa., and other places in the anthracite regions; three were from Philadelphia; one from Barbados; and the remaining 10 hailed from other places in the eastern states.

 A Tradition of Excellence